plakhlani/plakhlani.github.io/_posts/2026-01-23-zorgdomein-receive-documents-flow.md

 The Zorgdomein Receive Documents flow is a secure inbound integration pattern in which Zorgdomein delivers clinical documents directly to an external system that has been pre-approved through certificate exchange.

 In this flow, the receiving system must authenticate Zorgdomein using client certificates, validate the incoming message, process the document according to internal rules, and return a protocol-level confirmation.
-The correctness of this sequence—not business logic—determines whether the integration behaves reliably in production.
+The correctness of this sequence not business logic determines whether the integration behaves reliably in production.

 ## Introduction

 Zorgdomein integrations often fail not because of document parsing or data models, but because trust is implemented incorrectly.
-Before a single document can be processed, the receiving system must be able to prove—cryptographically—that the request originates from Zorgdomein.
+Before a single document can be processed, the receiving system must be able to prove cryptographically that the request originates from Zorgdomein.

 The Receive Documents flow is therefore not just an API endpoint.
 It is a trust boundary.
 Zorgdomein initiates the connection, presents its client certificate, and expects the receiving system to validate that identity before allowing the request to enter the application layer.